Avioso/Avioso.github.io/README.md

-# Avioso.github.io
+# Avioso Games

-A very good.
-Games website.
+#THIS SOFTWARE IS NOT PUBLIC
+Only people with explicit permission can download and fork this.